CAST-genomics/haptools/docs/formats/haplotypes.rst

 ~~~~~~~~~
 v0.1.0
 ------
 Updates to the header lines in the specification.
+See `PR #80 <https://github.com/gymrek-lab/haptools/pull/80>`_.

 We've created a new type of metadata line for specifying the "order" of the extra fields in each line.
 Previously, the order was inferred from the order of the extra-field declarations in the header.
 Unfortunately, sorting can change that.
 By specifying the order of the extra fields up-front, you can ensure that the file will be parsed the same regardless of whether it is sorted.